2019 European Pool Championship: Tournament summary

 The eight-ball competition commenced on 2 May.
 Eklent Kaçi and Ralf Souquet meet in the final.
 Albanian Kaçi had never won a European championship title, with Souquet having won 22 previously.
 Kaçi took a 6–1 lead, but Souquet won five of the next six to trail by one rack.
 Kaçi won rack 14 to capture his first championship 8–6.
 Tkach contested the third final of the event in the women's eight-ball event, where she met Jasmin Ouschan.
 Ouschan won the first four racks of the final, before Tkach won three to trail 3–4.
 On the verge of equalling the score, Tkach allowing Ouschan to take a two rack lead.
 With the to win the match, Ouschan missed her first shot, allowing Tkach to run the next two racks to tie the match at 5–5, and win the match 6–5.
 Finland's Jouni Tähti won the wheelchair event, defeating Roy Kimberley 5–2 to win his 25th European medal.
 In the Under 23s, Pijus Labutis played Vitaliy Patsura in the final, winning 8–4.

 The team events began 5 May.
 The men's competition featured national teams consisting of three players, with a match of eight, nine and ten-ball in each tie.
-In the final, the Spanish team of Francisco Díaz-Pizarro, Francisco Sanchez Ruiz and David Alcaide played the Austrian side of Albin Ouschan, Maximilian Lechner, and Mario He.
+In the final, the Spanish team of Francisco Díaz-Pizarro, Francisco Sánchez Ruiz and David Alcaide played the Austrian side of Albin Ouschan, Maximilian Lechner, and Mario He.
 Díaz-Pizarro was the first player to win a match, winning his ten-ball match 8–3 against Ouschan.
 Sanchez-Ruiz defeated He 9–5 to win the tournament, that eventually finished as a 3–0 victory for the Spanish team.
 The women's event was played with national teams consisting of two players.
 Ties consisted of one match of eight-ball and one of nine-ball.
 If a tie ended 1–1, a match of doubles in ten-ball was used as a tie-breaker.
 The Portuguese team of Vania Franco and Sara Rocha reached the final without losing a match, where they met the German pair of Tina Vogelmann and Veronika Ivanovskaia.
 Franco defeated Vogelmann 6–3 in eight-ball, whilst Rocha defeated Ivanovskaia 7–2 in nine-ball to win the final 2–0.
 In winning, the Portuguese team went undefeated.